PeterWanjihia/HD-Wallet/README.md

 # 🚀 HD Wallet Generator

-## Hierarchical Deterministic Wallet Implementation in C
+## Hierarchical Deterministic Wallet Implementation in Node

 This project is a **from-scratch implementation** of a Hierarchical Deterministic (HD) wallet based on **BIP-39** (mnemonic phrases) and **BIP-32** (key derivation) standards, with Ethereum address generation support.